 "Due to the fact that we are trying to explain why an established event happened, there is a danger of confirmation bias.
 In other words, because we are only gathering evidence to explain why it happened, there is a danger that we end up thinking that the event was inevitable.
 Therefore, we will spend some time considering what evidence a historian might use at mitigating evidence to persuade us that the Cold War was not inevitable (or, even more strongly, that it was unlikely) by the start of 1945".

 Starter Video: The End of World War Two

 A useful starter clip to set the scene.

 Individual Research Task: Churchill, Stalin and Roosevelt

-divided into three teams, each representing the press officer for one of the Big Three.
+The class is divided into three teams, each representing the press officer for one of the Big Three.

 a.
 Using your own knowledge and other research, provide THREE key points suggesting your man will work well with the others.
 Write these into the left hand column.